-The objective of putting your home on the market is to sell it right?
+The objective of putting your home on the market is to sell it, right?
 You are hoping to get a buyer to make you an offer.
 In order to do this, you must present your home in a way that appeals to a buyer’s senses.
 A buyer must be able to feel what it would be like if they lived in your home.
-Bottom line is if your home is not attractive to a buyer it won’t sell or will take a very long time to sell.
+The bottom line is that if your home is not attractive to a buyer, it won’t sell or will take a very long time to sell.
 No one wants to open their home up to the public forever, so let’s get it right the first time.
 This article explains how to prepare your home for showings that sell.

 Nicely painted door, clean porch, no cobwebs.
 An inviting welcome mat.
 If you know the plant is dead, get rid of it.
 Take the “Beware of Dog” sign down for showings.
-Make sure the dogs are secured or better yet away from the home just until the showing is over.
+Make sure the dogs are secured or, better yet, away from the home until the showing is over.
 You do control when your home is shown.
 A barking dog will deter some buyers.

-If a buyer enters a home and smells an unpleasant odor, they may not be able to get pass that.
+If a buyer enters a home and smells an unpleasant odor, they may not be able to get past that.
 You also don’t want strong fragrances in the air.
-You want pleasant delightful smells in the air.
-Some smells that work are oranges, lemons, vanilla, cinnamon and baked cookies.
+You want pleasant, delightful smells in the air.
+Some smells that work are oranges, lemons, vanilla, cinnamon, and baked cookies.
 These are some very good examples.
 Just be mindful not to have a mixture of smells lingering at the same time.
-Remember a clean house smells clean.
+Remember, a clean house smells clean.

 Make sure all surfaces are wiped down and as shiny as possible.
 Buyers will rub their hands across beautiful countertops, especially if they are granite.
 It’s almost impossible to resist.

-This a no-brainer.
-No buyer wants to walk in and see scuffed up walls or dirty carpet.
-This a big turnoff so be sure to touch up those walls if need be.
+This is a no-brainer.
+No buyer wants to walk in and see scuffed-up walls or dirty carpet.
+This is a big turnoff, so be sure to touch up those walls.
 Have your carpets cleaned and deodorized.
 Keep in mind what the objective is.
 Getting your home sold.
 Everything from the ceiling to the floor should be clean and smell great!

 Try to reduce the clutter as much as possible.
 Hallways should be clear.
-Kitchen and dining room tables should be decorated and ready for guest.
+Kitchen and dining room tables should be decorated and ready for guests.
 You can put your mail and magazines in a suitcase or box and make sure it’s out of sight.
-Also your go-to items can be placed in a box or container and put in your car trunk before a showing.
+Your go-to items can be placed in a box or container and put in your car trunk before a showing.

 This is easier said than done.
 Make sure you vacuum before you dust.
 Use a microfiber cloth or something that won’t spread the dust.
 Change your air filters monthly.
-Use an air purifier if you just can't seem to beat your dust problem.
+Use an air purifier with a HEPA filter if you just can't seem to beat your dust problem.
 Getting rid of and preventing dust on a regular basis is key.

 Show to Sell

 The best way to make sure your home is ready for showings is to keep it neat and tidy every day.
-Pretend it’s Thanksgiving and you’ve invited guest to a big celebration.
-Make it fun and stress free by preparing your home before it hits the market.
+Pretend it’s Thanksgiving, and you’ve invited guests to a big celebration.
+Make it fun and stress-free by preparing your home before it hits the market.
 You want to make your home as inviting as possible so a buyer can imagine living in it.
 Remember to cater to the buyer's senses.
 Use this article as a guide and prepare your home for showings that sell.

 © 2016 Michelle McLaughlin